Salmen2/Simple-Faucet-Script/README.md

 # Fee

-A small fee of maximum 3 Satoshi will be sent to the owner for each claim.
+A small fee of 1 Satoshi will be sent to the owner for each claim.
+Remvoing license can be done by paying a one-time fee.

 # Terms and Conditions